daydream05/gatsby-theme-contentful-portfolio/README.md

 **Live Demo**: https://gatsby-theme-contentful-portfolio.netlify.com/

-**WARNING**
-React-masonry-component is not ssr friendly :(
-Gonna have to start over and find a better pinterest style grid.

 ## What is it?
 This theme generates a pinterest-like portfolio gallery for your site.
 It also creates a page for each of your projects.